Skip to main content

 Unit PriceThe price per unit in cents.

-ActiveWhen true, the object is currently active in your platform.false
+ActiveWhen true, the object is currently active and available on the platform.false

 NicknameA brief description of the price, hidden from customers.

 ValuesThe names of optional fields and their values to use when creating/updating a record.
-For example, if you have a custom configured field that is not represented as an input, here you are able to specify its key and assign it a value.
+For example, if a custom configured field is not represented as an input, here its key can be specified along with an assigned value.

-MetadataSet of key-value pairs that you can attach to an object.
+MetadataSet of key-value pairs that can be attached to an object.
 This can be useful for storing additional information about the object in a structured format.
 Individual keys can be unset by posting an empty value to them.

 TimeoutThe maximum time a client will await a response (in milliseconds).